Home - Desserts - Cherry Olive Oil Bundt Cake

 I pulled out my favorite Bundt pan to bake this cake, just to add that classic ring shape that everyone loves.

 It must be the simplicity of a basic olive oil cake that makes them enduringly popular.
+Olive oil cake is naturally moist and not overly sweet, which makes it highly snackable.

-This time, I tweaked the basic batter with fresh pitted cherries because they were on sale (it was peak summer and I stocked up!).
+The tangier and denser the fruit, the better.
+This time, I tweaked the basic batter with fresh pitted cherries because it was peak summer and I stocked up!

 Aside from cherries, you have some choices with the way you flavor and serve the cake.

-Olive oil cake variations:
+Cherry bundt cake variations:

 • Substitute an equal amount of fresh blueberries, raspberries or blackberries for the cherries.